Mahi/EasyPlayer/README.md

 # EasyPlayer
 ### What is EasyPlayer?
-`EasyPlayer` is a custom package for Source.Python, designed to make it easier for plugin developers to interfere with the player entities.
+`EasyPlayer` is a custom package for [Source.Python][sp], designed to make it easier for plugin developers to interfere with the player entities.
 The main feature is `EasyPlayer`'s management of what I call "player effects", like burn and freeze, so that you can safely use them without having to worry about someone else changing them in their own plugins.

 Imagine the following scenario *without* `EasyPlayer`: You apply a freeze to a player using `player.move_type = MoveType.NONE`.
 Meanwhile, someone else (an other developer) has their own plugin freeze everyone for 2 seconds whenever they're shot.
 We now have two plugins interacting with `player.move_type`, and it might cause the following: